Bayesian polarization calibration and imaging in very long baseline interferometry: Application to real data

+To compute the RCP-LCP phase correction, we take twice the EVPA offset between the target and anchor observations.
+Typically, the EVPA offset is found by calculating the integrated Stokes Q and U flux density of both observations and calculating an integrated EVPA as $\mathrm{EVPA} = 0.5 \arctan[\mathrm{U}/\mathrm{Q}]$.
+This can be done by only considering Stokes Q and U emission that is co-spatial with Stokes I emission to ensure a direct comparison between the target and anchor.

+In the MOJAVE survey, the absolute EVPA calibration relied on optically thin jet features in multiple sources that have relatively stable EVPAs.
+Based on the comparisons of compact AGNs with near-simultaneous single-dish observations, the MOJAVE team estimated that the VLBA EVPA measurements are accurate to $\sim 5 \%$\citep{Lister_2018_MOJAVE, Lister_2021}.
+For our reconstruction of 3C273 in \autoref{3C273_Linearpol}, we applied the same correction value from the MOJAVE team for the \texttt{CLEAN} reconstruction.
+For our reconstruction of OJ287 in \autoref{OJ287_Linearpol}, we calculated the integrated EVPA of our reconstructed \texttt{resolve} image of Stokes Q and U and compared it with ALMA observations with the EVPA - 69.69$^\circ$ at 86.3 GHz in \citet{Goddi_2021}.
+From this we found an EVPA correction of -16.07$^\circ$ based on the OJ287 \texttt{resolve}-integrated EVPA and ALMA-only EVPA.

-In short, the resolve reconstructions of 3C273 at 15 GHz OJ 287 at 86 GHz demonstrate that our Bayesian polarization calibration and imaging pipeline can obtain reliable super-resolution polarimetric images, D-terms and gain solutions from VLBI data.
-Reconstructed Stokes images are utilized as a polarization calibration model, enabling to obtain more complex polarization structures than conventional \texttt{CLEAN}-based methods.
+In short, the \texttt{resolve} reconstructions of 3C273 at 15 GHz OJ 287 at 86 GHz demonstrate that our Bayesian polarization calibration and imaging pipeline can obtain reliable super-resolution polarimetric images, D-terms, and gain solutions from VLBI data.
+Reconstructed Stokes images are utilized as a polarization calibration model, enabling us to obtain more complex polarization structures than conventional \texttt{CLEAN}-based methods.
 Uncertainty estimation of reconstructed images and calibration solutions in \texttt{resolve} is especially beneficial in mm-VLBI due to the high calibration uncertainties from tropospheric phase corruptions and antenna leakages.
-In our method, calibration uncertainties are accounted for in our reconstructed images and we are able to quantify the reliability of Stokes images and calibration solutions.
+In our method, calibration uncertainties are accounted for in our reconstructed images, and we are able to quantify the reliability of Stokes images and calibration solutions.
+The \texttt{resolve} reconstruction FITS files and results are available in the Zenodo archive \footnote{\url{https://zenodo.org/records/17699222}}.